Chapter 33: Fable

 I was careful not to bump into anyone incase I accidentally phased through one and someone saw.
 That always raises the alarm for people.
 On the streets they couldn't always do something, but in an event, news can travel like a good gossip topic in high school.
 I also didn't want to make it obvious that I was looking for someone or something.

 Most of the men were older and heavyset, completely unattractive but laughed like they were the best things in the room.
 The women were young and skinny, dazzling in skimpy "formal" dresses and large diamonds.
-No wonder I was being approached so often.
-Compared to these guys, I was definitely the looker in on the floor.
-Even in my itchy wig.

 It was loud, not just with music, but with voices too.
 The games, that people with gambling issues were somehow drawn to, also made obnoxious noises.
 It was a good place to kill someone.

 I discreetly got a single tablet out of the bottle and kept it between my fingers.
 How to approach this, I wonder.
 Hmm… I've always wanted to play the part of the drunk.
 That sounded fun.
 Time to make an ass out of myself.

 I made sure I had a wine glass before I started to stagger my way towards Mankoy.
 "I'll be sending him your way soon," I said to Aarei, looking like I was mumbling to myself as drunks normally do.
 Honestly, I wish I could have done the Captain Jack Sparrow walk over to Mankoy, but that was much more drunk than I needed to play.
 I would have brought too much attention to myself and they'd surely throw me out.
 One day, I'll find a reason to Sparrow my way over to someone.

 "I'm ready when you are.
 I'll remove the sign when you contact me again."

 I parked myself near Mankoy, leaning against a slot machine.
 I then bumped into him as if not seeing him around the corner of the machine.
 If I make this quick, he won't have time to fully recognize me.